 Foster Care boarding home and adoption subsidy maintenance payments are not considered as family income for income tax purposes, but either may be considered as income for other purposes such as determining eligibility for subsidized housing.
 Government agencies, financial institutions, and others processing applications for financial assistance have different definitions of income, that in some instances include foster care and adoption subsidy payments.
 Below are some guidelines and rules for the consideration of foster care and adoption subsidy income/payments for Federal and NYS financial assistance programs.
-See the expanded document, Income Considered (pdf) for reference source details and links.
+See the expanded document, income considered for reference source details and links.

 A. Food Stamps